AnnArborRUserGroup/Presentations/README.md

 If your code uses random number generation use the `set.seed(some number)` function to make your results reproducible.

+If a function takes more than one argument, use the argument names for clarity.
+For example, use `foo(x = bar, y = qux, z = norf)` instead of `foo(bar, qux, norf)`.
+This is particularly important for functions that other useRs might not be familiar with.
+It isn't necessary to use argument names for functions that only take a single argument (ex. `head(x)`) or if you are only passing one argument to a function (ex. `print(x)`).

 Try to maintain the same coding style throughout.
 Consider taking a look at [Hadley Wickham's style guide](http://adv-r.had.co.nz/Style.html) for general guidelines.

 ## Instructions for new presenters